Mellanox/ufm_sdk_3.0/utils/netfix/README.md

 This path holds a copy of the logic from [url](https://gitlab-master.nvidia.com/ae_networking/phy_layer_utils)

+# This logic is still under development and should not be used

 For now, we are taking only the link down logic.

 The current way to run it is: